hbctraining/spatial_nanocourse/lessons/visium_hd.md

 > Note: Your colors may be different than the ones in the above figure.

 To perform accurate annotation of cell types, we must also take into consideration that our 16µm x 16µm bins may contain one or more cells each.
-The method [Robust Cell Type Deconvolution](https://www.nature.com/articles/s41587-021-00830-w) (RCTD) has been shown to accurately annotate spatial data from a variety of technologies while taking into consideration that a single spot may exhibit multiple cell type profiles.
+The method [Robust Cell Type Deconvolution](https://www.nature.com/articles/s41587-021-00830-w) (RCTD) has been shown to accurately annotate spatial data from a variety of technologies while taking into consideration that a single bin may exhibit multiple cell type profiles.

 RCTD takes a cell-type-annotated scRNA-seq dataset as a reference and a spatial dataset as a query.
 For our reference, we will use a subsampled version of the mouse scRNA-seq dataset from the Allen Brain Atlas.
 We will use our cortex Seurat object as the spatial query.
 As an overview, the process is as follows: